supabase-community/supabase-mcp/README.md

 ### 2. Configure your MCP client

-The Supabase MCP server is hosted at `https://mcp.supabase.com/mcp` and supports the Streamable HTTP transport with OAuth authentication.
-If you're running Supabase locally with [Supabase CLI](https://supabase.com/docs/guides/local-development/cli/getting-started), you can access the MCP server at `http://localhost:54321/mcp` with a subset of tools.
+The Supabase MCP server is hosted at `https://mcp.supabase.com/mcp` and supports the Streamable HTTP transport with Dynamic Client Registration OAuth 2.1 authentication.

+If you're running Supabase locally with [Supabase CLI](https://supabase.com/docs/guides/local-development/cli/getting-started), you can access the MCP server at `http://localhost:54321/mcp`.
+For [self-hosted Supabase](https://supabase.com/docs/guides/self-hosting/docker), check the [Enabling MCP server](https://supabase.com/docs/guides/self-hosting/enable-mcp) page.
+Currently, the MCP Server in CLI and self-hosted environments offer a limited subset of tools and no OAuth 2.1.

 The easiest way to connect your MCP client (such as Cursor) to your project is clicking [Connect](https://supabase.com/dashboard/project/_?showConnect=true&tab=mcp) in the Supabase dashboard and navigating to the MCP tab.
 There you can choose options such as [feature groups](#feature-groups), and generate one-click installers or config entries for popular clients.